Romance linguistics: Case

 The system of inflectional classes is also drastically reduced.
 The basic system is most clearly indicated in Spanish, where there are only three classes, corresponding to the first, second and third declensions in Latin: plural in -as (feminine), plural in -os (masculine), plural in -es (either masculine or feminine).
 The singular endings exactly track the plural, except the singular -e is dropped after certain consonants.

-The same system underlines many other modern Romance languages, such as Portuguese, French and Catalan.
+The same system underlies many other modern Romance languages, such as Portuguese, French and Catalan.
 In these languages, however, further sound changes have resulted in various irregularities.
-In Portuguese, for example, loss of /l/ and /n/ between vowels (with nasalization in the latter case) produces various irregular plurals (nação – nações "nation(s)"; hotel – hotéis "hotel(s)").
+In Portuguese, for example, loss of //l// and //n// between vowels (with nasalization in the latter case) produces various irregular plurals (nação – nações "nation(s)"; hotel – hotéis "hotel(s)").

-In French and Catalan, loss of /o/ and /e/ in most unstressed final syllables has caused the -os and -es classes to merge.
-In French, merger of remaining /e/ with final /a/ into /[ə]/, and its subsequent loss, has completely obscured the original Romance system, and loss of final /s/ has caused most nouns to have identical pronunciation in singular and plural, although they are still marked differently in spelling (e.g. femme – femmes "woman – women", both pronounced //fam//).
+In French and Catalan, loss of //o// and //e// in most unstressed final syllables has caused the -os and -es classes to merge.
+In French, merger of remaining //e// with final //a// into /[ə]/, and its subsequent loss, has completely obscured the original Romance system, and loss of final //s// has caused most nouns to have identical pronunciation in singular and plural, although they are still marked differently in spelling (e.g. femme – femmes "woman – women", both pronounced //fam//).